 Eat the Right Kinds of Fat

 So, as you can see, craving fat is not always a bad thing.
-In most cases, fat cravings should be fed, but a craving for sugar and carbs should be fed fat and protein.
+In most cases, fat cravings should be fed, but a craving for sugar and carbs should be fed fat and animal protein.

 However, it is vital that you are consuming the right kinds of fats.
-Artificial trans fats, hydrogenated fats, partially hydrogenated fats, and partially unsaturated fats known as PUFAS like canola oil, margarine, safflower, cottonseed oil, shortening, soybean and other vegetable and seed oils should be avoided.
-Contrary to popular belief, you should eat plenty of saturated fat, a moderate amount of monounsaturated and a balance between omega-3 and omega-6.
+Artificial trans fats, hydrogenated fats, partially hydrogenated fats, and partially unsaturated fats known as PUFAS like canola oil, margarine, safflower, cottonseed oil, shortening, soybean, and other vegetable and seed oils should be avoided.
+Contrary to popular belief, you should eat plenty of saturated fat, a moderate amount of monounsaturated fat, and a balance between omega-3 and omega-6.

 For all the reasons we just discussed, fat cravings can be tricky for some people to figure out and the reason why they exist may vary from person to person.
-It requires that you get in tune with your body, try to hear what it is telling you and adjust accordingly.
+It requires that you get in tune with your body, so try to hear what it is telling you and adjust accordingly.

 Sisson, Mark, The Primal Blueprint, Paperback.
 Primal Nutrition, Inc.; 2 edition 2009, 2012